Graduate Student Requirements (V585/E589/Y750)

 **Each additional credit beyond the required 120 (0-1 credits) is an additional 80 hours and will be assessed for tuition.

 ***For 0 or 1 credit students must complete at least 120 hours, the hour’s requirement will change depending the credits selected.
-Students can intern additional hours without needing to enroll in additional credit.
+Students can intern for additional hours without needing to enroll in additional credit.
 Students cannot earn credit from internships not enrolled

 • Internship Requirements